tomtyiu/ai-ds-ml-coder/experimental/README.md

 The assistant is powered by Hugging Face's OpenAI-like API.
 You can replace the model name in the code with a model of your choice, such as tgi or EpistemeAI/Fireball-Meta-Llama-3.1-8B-Instruct-Agent-0.003-128K-code-ds.
 Modify the HF_TOKEN in the .env file with your Hugging Face API token.

+## Generate graph
+- Generate bar or line graph of the CSV file for easy analysis

+## Previewof table of the CSV
+- provide preview table of the CSV file

 ### License
 This project is licensed under the MIT License - see the LICENSE file for details.